 Identity thieves like to go “phishing” (pronounced “fishing”) on the Internet for consumers’ personal and financial information.
 They’ll use fake emails and websites to trick people into providing Social Security numbers, bank account numbers and other valuable details.

 Typically, the most common phishing emails pretend to be from a bank, a retail store or government agency to lure you into divulging personal information and often use a variety of tricks to make the email look legitimate.
 They might include a graphic copied from a bank’s website or a link that looks like it goes to a bank’s site but actually leads to a fake site.

-Here are some tips to avoid becoming a victim of a phishing or pharming scam.
+Here are some tips to avoid becoming a victim of a phishing scam:

 - Be suspicious if someone contacts you unexpectedly online and asks for your personal information.

 - No financial institution will ever email you and ask for sensitive information, such as account numbers or personal identification numbers.

 - Assume a request for information from a bank where you’ve never opened an account is probably a scam.